azerion/bluestack-sdk-ios/upgrading.md

 ![ats.png](https://bitbucket.org/repo/aen579/images/32376746-ats.png)

 - **v1.4.1 of the SDK supports bitcode**.
-If you are using earlier versions, you must disable bitcode.
+If you are using earlier versions, you must disable bitcode. **But for now GoogleMobileAds.framework do not support bitcode, therefore you must disable bitcode for your app**

 ## Upgrading to v1.4